What harmful conditions do the guards have? Harmful production factors

 Types of factors

-The factors of the production process can be divided into 4 categories.
+Factors in the production process can be divided into 4 categories.

 Various factors influence harmfulness.